Skip to content

 The fourteen-day version — 45 minutes to an hour a day

-The same sequence at half speed: one or two books a sitting.
-Started in the first days of July, it finishes right at release — trim the skimmable stretches and you land early.
+The same sequence at half speed: one or two books a sitting — about two weeks start to finish, trimming the skimmable stretches to land sooner.
 Both plans ship as printable schedules in the Home Pack ($19).

 Short on time?
 Read these books first